30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Things to do in Kalbarri National Park

 Here are the top things to see in Kalbarri National Park.
-For more information about planning your visit to this remarkable National Park, including details on entrance fees and hikes, check out my dedicated guide here
+For more information about planning your visit to this remarkable National Park, including details on entrance fees and hikes, you can also check out my dedicated guide here

-The following attractions are located in the inland gorge section of Kalbarri National Park, so an entrance fee is payable of $17 per vehicle (2024 pricing).
+The following attractions are located in the inland gorge section of Kalbarri National Park, so an entrance fee is payable of $17 per vehicle (2025 pricing).
+If you plan to visit a few Nationals Parks during your road trip, consider purchasing a Parks Pass which may help you save money versus paying for individual entrance tickets.

 Nature’s Window

-One of the most popular attractions in Kalbarri, and a recognisable landmark in Western Australia, is the iconic Nature’s Window.
-This unusually shaped rock formation allows visitors to view the Murchison River Gorge through the picture-perfect framing of the window in the rock.
+One of the most popular attractions in Kalbarri, and perhaps one of the most recognisable landmarks in Western Australia, is the iconic Nature’s Window.
+This unusually shaped rock formation allows visitors to view the Murchison River Gorge through the picture-perfect framing of the window in the rock – and of course, it makes for some great photos!

-It is a short walk from the car park to reach Nature’s Window.
+It is a short walk from the car park to reach Nature’s Window – no extensive hike required although there are a few stairs to navigate.
 This is also the starting point for the Kalbarri Loop Walk trail.

 The Nature’s Window is one of the popular attractions in Kalbarri National Park.

-The Skywalk is the newest addition to Kalbarri National Park, and it has fast become one of the most popular Kalbarri attractions, and for good reason.
+The Skywalk is the newest addition to Kalbarri National Park, and has fast become one of the most popular attractions in Kalbarri, and for good reason!
 You can walk out over twin platforms that sit suspended over the mighty Murchison River gorge.

 This is a spectacular spot to visit at any time of the day, and you’ll find informative signage about the culture and history of the area, plus a small cafe for refreshments.